 Periodontal (gum) disease affects more than 50% of US adults, and has been linked to such chronic and systemic illnesses as heart disease, diabetes, and stroke.
 At Jacksonville Dental Specialists, we help patients suffering from gum disease restore their oral health whether they are experiencing the early, mild form of the disease, gingivitis, or the more advanced version, periodontitis.
 We offer a wide array of treatment options for patients with gum disease, and we work with patients to create a plan for ongoing care that renews their oral health and prevents reinfection in the future.
-Contact our team in Jacksonville to find out more or schedule an appointment.
+Contact our team to find out more about gum disease treatment in Jacksonville or schedule an appointment.
 We also welcome patients from Arlington, Orange Park, and other surrounding communities.

-In the earliest stages of gum disease, more frequent professional cleanings may be enough to reverse the damage and renew oral health.
-However, as gum disease progresses to the more advanced periodontitis, more thorough cleanings may be necessary to restore oral health.
+In the earliest stage of gum disease, more frequent professional cleanings may be enough to reverse the damage and restore your oral health.
+However, as gingivitis progresses to the more advanced periodontitis, more thorough cleanings are necessary.
 Typically that includes a combination of two deep cleaning procedures: scaling and root planing.
 Scaling is the careful removal of plaque, tartar, and infected gum tissue.
-This can be completed with metallic scraping tools and scalpels or with a soft tissue laser.
-Once all of the plaque and tartar are removed from teeth, the roots of the tooth are smoothed.
-This procedure is known as root planing, and the smoothed roots make it more difficult for plaque and tartar to build up at the gums.
+This can be completed with metal hand tools or with a soft tissue laser.
+Once all of the plaque and tartar are removed from teeth, the roots are smoothed.
+This procedure is known as root planing, and the smooth surfaces make it more difficult for plaque and tartar to build up under the gums.
 This reduces the patients’ risks for reinfection.
-Following scaling and root planing, we may also apply topical antibiotics in order to limit the amount of plaque producing bacteria in the mouth.
+Following scaling and root planing, we may also apply topical antibiotics in order to reduce the amount of bacteria under the gums.

-Traditionally, scaling and root planing procedures were completed using metal etching tools, scalpels, and stitches.
-While this was effective, patients often experienced significant discomfort during the procedure, lost a good deal of blood, and with immune systems already weakened by advanced gum disease, patients struggled to recover without further infection following treatment.
+Traditionally, scaling and root planing procedures were completed using metal tools, scalpels, and stitches.
+While this was effective, patients often experienced significant discomfort and bleeding during the procedure, and with immune systems already weakened by advanced gum disease, struggled to recover without further infection afterward.
 Our cutting edge soft tissue laser allows us to complete these procedures in less time, with less bleeding and discomfort during treatment, and faster healing time following the procedure.
-The laser enables us to use high intensity light waves to precisely target damaged or infected areas of gum tissue, and it allows us to remove minimal amounts of tissue as well as the plaque and tartar buildup below the gum line while simultaneously cauterizing the gums reducing the amount of bleeding during treatment.
-Since stitches are not typically necessary, patients heal more quickly and are much less likely to experience reinfection.
+The laser uses high intensity light waves to precisely target damaged or infected gum tissue, allowing us to remove minimal amounts of tissue as well as plaque and tartar below the gumline.
+It also cauterizes the gums to greatly reduce the amount of bleeding during treatment.
+Since stitches are not typically necessary, patients heal much faster and are less likely to experience reinfection.

-One of the main side effects of advanced gum disease is soft tissue recession.
-Patients often notice this because it appears as though their teeth are growing.
-In some cases, gum tissue is able to resume its full, healthy shape and volume after treatment, but in other situations, we’ll need to graft tissue from other parts of the mouth, a tissue bank, or synthetic gum tissue in order to restore the lost shape and structure.
+One of the main side effects of advanced gum disease is gum recession.
+Patients often notice this when their teeth start to appear longer.
+In some cases, gum tissue naturally resumes its healthy shape and volume after treatment, but in other situations, we’ll need to graft tissue from other parts of the mouth, a tissue bank, or synthetic gum tissue to restore the lost shape and structure.
 Whenever possible, we try to take the graft tissue from one of three locations: the flap on the roof of the mouth, the palate, or the cheek.
-We attempt to allow the gums to regrow on their own, but when the roots are exposed, the results can be painful.
-To decrease the sensitivity patients experience, gum grafting may be the best option.
-The procedure is relatively simple.
-We numb the area to be treated, place the new tissue, and stitch it in position.
+First, we try to let the gums regrow on their own, but when the roots are exposed, it can result in pain or sensitivity.
+To minimize this risk, gum grafting may be the best option.
+The procedure is relatively simple: We numb the area to be treated, place the new tissue, and stitch it in position.